Last Updated on October 28, 2023

 Risks and Complications of Biopsy Procedure

 Less invasive biopsies in which a needle is inserted carry a lower risk of complication.
-More invasive biopsies involving a larger incision carry minor risk of infection or bleeding.
+More invasive biopsies involving a larger incision carry a minor risk of infection or bleeding.